 Do You Put Vinyl Flooring Under Appliances?
 (Answered & Explained)

-Yes, you can install vinyl flooring under the appliance, but it is not safe if the appliance weighs more than 500 pounds.
-That’s because each vinyl plank cannot hold more than 500 pounds {around 226-227 kg}.
-Therefore, putting the bulky appliance on vinyl flooring might cause a dent or mark on your vinyl flooring.
+That’s because each vinyl plank cannot hold more than 500 pounds (around 226-227 kg).
+So, putting a bulky appliance on vinyl flooring might cause a dent or mark on your vinyl flooring.

-However, installing vinyl flooring under appliances is against the manufacturer’s instructions because the floor may fail to expand on both ends.
-Consequently, this can cause damage to the floor and denting in the flooring if you do not cushion the legs of the furniture.
-Secondly, it can also void your product warranty, provided the appliance doesn’t exceed 500 pounds.
+Because the floor may fail to expand at both ends.
+So, this can cause damage to the floor and denting in the flooring if you do not cushion the legs of the furniture.

 Putting vinyl flooring under appliances without considering their weight is a hazardous affair.
-That’s because you will spend lots of your investment fixing the damages, which are unnecessary if you had initially considered taking preventative measures.
+That’s because you will spend lots of your investment fixing the damages.
+Which are unnecessary if you had initially considered taking preventative measures.

-Therefore, it is important to know if the vinyl floor can be placed under appliances before knowing how to protect it. Â
+Thus, it is important to know if the vinyl floor can be placed under appliances before knowing how to protect it.

 Generally, it is risky to put a vinyl floor under appliances for the following reasons:

-Can Lead to Wrapping Of The Floor
+Can Lead To Wrapping Of The Floor

-Since vinyl flooring is a floating floor, any heavy appliance applied to it can disrupt the normal expansion and shifting of the floor.
-Therefore, it will start lifting and creating bubbles, causing the floor to wrap and creating bumps.
+Thus, it will start lifting and creating bubbles, causing the floor to wrap around and creating bumps.
 It can also become a tripping hazard and cause severe damage to the floor.

 May Lead to Scratches, Dents, and Leave Scuff Marks Behind

-The heavy appliance may scratch, dent, and leave scuff marks when being dragged across the floor.
-It would be wise if you were very careful when dragging appliances on rough surfaces because they can quickly create dents and scratches on the floor due to the weight pressure impact.
+It would be wise if you were very careful when dragging appliances onto rough surfaces.
+Because they can create dents and scratches on the floor due to the weight pressure and impact.

-Secondly, dents can also trap dust and dirt, causing humidity and moisture to reflect, resulting in severe damage.
+Secondly, dents can also trap dust and dirt.
+Causing humidity and moisture to reflect, resulting in severe damage.

 Also See: A Guide to Remove Rubber Marks from Vinyl Flooring